Skip to main content

 All things considered, we were pretty pleased with the Weber 3201 Connect Smart Grilling Hub’s performance.
 This smartphone-capable probe has four probe channels, including one that lets you view the ambient temperature inside the grill.

-Connect the hub to the app via WiFi or Bluetooth, choose from several built-in cooking programs or manual set the target temperature, and you can monitor the cooking activity from afar.
+Connect the hub to the app via WiFi or Bluetooth.
+Then, you choose from several built-in cooking programs or manual set the target temperature.
+You can also monitor the cooking activity from afar.

-The product had some quirks, and we’re hoping Weber continues to make updates to their app, but the thermometer itself performed as well as many of the other models in our test group.
+The product has some quirks.
+We’re hoping Weber continues to make updates to their app.
+However, the thermometer itself performs as well as many of the other models in our test group.

 Check out our full review of the Weber Connect Smart Grilling Hub to learn more.